-The Bible clearly explains that Jesus of Nazareth's father was God and His mother was Mary, a human.
+The Bible records that Jesus of Nazareth's Father was God and His mother was Mary, a human.
 What, then, was His nature?
 Was He a man?
 Was He divine?
-John Ritenbaugh urges us to understand Him as the Bible explains it.

 At its base, gluttony is nothing more than a lack of self-control.
 Martin Collins shows the more spiritual side of this too-prevalent sin.